-Spring 2020 Syllabus
+Spring 2022 Syllabus

-The following syllabus applies to all of the lab sections: Chem 111-001 to 111-003.
-Lab Location: Flanner Hall 204, depending on section enrolled.
+The following syllabus applies to all of the in-person lab sections: Chem 111-001 to 111-004.

+Lab Location: Flanner Hall 305

 Students can only attend the section in which they are enrolled in LOCUS.
 Be mindful of day/time and location.
+All days and times are central standard time (CST).